EGaraldi/corecon/paper/paper.md

 # Features

 `CoReCon` is written as a Python module in order to provide portability, ease of installation and use, and to reach the large community of researchers using Python.
-Additionally, we put effort into building a template for entering new data to the module, which strives to be simultaneously easy to fill and complete in its content.
+Additionally, I put effort into building a template for entering new data to the module, which strives to be simultaneously easy to fill and complete in its content.